LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-oidc.md

 You can either use a SaaS subscription on [grantid.com](https://grantid.com/) or [run your own instance of GrantID](../../grant-id/on-premises/index.md).

-Once you have a GrantID subscription, fill the section **Oidc** of the JSON configuration file:
+Once you have a GrantID subscription, fill the section **Oidc** of the configuration file:

 * **Authority**: the OIDC authority (e.g. *https://patorum.grantid.com*)
 * **ApiEndpoint**: the API endpoint of the OIDC server (e.g. *https://api.grantid.com*)